ruianchor/ruianchor.github.io/soul.md

 <strong><i><font size = "+1">"What is dead may never die."  - Game of Thrones</font></i></strong>

 <br />
-Not quite sure whether the above quote is used appropriately here or not...it naturally came into my mind when edited this page.
+Not quite sure whether the above quote is used appropriately here or not...anyway, it naturally came into my mind when edited this page.

 ----